IcyApril/icyapril.github.io/_posts/2016-11-15-php-interview-questions.markdown

 **What is the CAP Theorem?**

-The CAP Theorem states that it is impossible for a distributed computer system to guarantee:
+The CAP Theorem states that it is impossible for a distributed computer system to simultaneously guarantee:

 * Consistency - Every request receives the latest information that has been written, or an error.
 * Availability - Every request gets a request (which doesn't necessarily have to be the latest information).